sandialabs/GenTen/python/README.md

 ```
 --config-settings=cmake.define.SOME_DEFINE=value
 ```
 Any CMake define accepted by GenTen/Kokkos/KokkosKernels can be passed this way.
-Since this is fairly verbose and GenTen can require several defines, meta-options are provided to enable supported parallel programming models
+Since this is fairly verbose and GenTen can require several defines, several meta-options are provided to enable supported parallel programming models:
 | CMake Define    | What it enables |
 | --------------- | --------------- |
 | PYGENTEN_MPI    | Enable distributed parallelism with MPI.
 Sets the execution space to Serial by default. |